matthieu-str/data_story/index.md

 1. What are the main fluxes of people over the world ?
 2. Have some countries different travelling habits than others ?
-3. What is the influence of factors like the language, the distance or the GDP on travelling habits?
+3. What is the influence of factors like the language, the distance or the GDP on travelling habits ?

 # Where did we start?